neo-project/docs/en-us/sc/quickstart/limitation.md

 #### C# char string types

 Not fully support.
-Unlike the string in C#, the string in NEOVM is treated as bytearray, thus the string compiled into AVM is actually its UTF8 encoded bytearray.
+Unlike the string in C#, the string in NeoVM is treated as bytearray, thus the string compiled into AVM is actually its UTF8 encoded bytearray.
 Do not use any string advanced handlers.
 Just treat string as a special type.
 Particularly do not use string to handle Chinese.

 ```c#
 string ss3 = "ab";